blayzestone/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-  Preprocessing is additional syntax, additional ways of writing thee styles, that makes styling a website faster and easier.
+  Preprocessing is additional syntax, additional ways of writing the styles, that makes styling a website faster and easier.
 The syntax is converted to vanilla/traditional css by a compiler.
 Here is a visual example:
     Syntax => Compiler => CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?